-Fig.~\ref{fig:PSD_diffh} represents the power spectral density of the binary 12SSB-FSK, for $w=0.8$ and different $h=0.5, 0.8$ and $1.04$.
+Fig.~\ref{fig:PSD_diffh} represents the PSD of the binary 12SSB-FSK, for $w=0.8$ and different $h=0.5, 0.8$ and $1.04$.
 In this part, we show the effect of the modulation index $h$ on the SSB-LOSS.
 As in the previous part, we used the parameters obtained from the optimization section (\ref{sec5}), i.e, the first row from Table \ref{Tab:opt_999} which corresponds to Config.~A$'$ in Fig.~\ref{fig:Pareto optimum M2_999} (result of the \emph{Pareto optimum} for $B_{999}$).
 In this particular context, we notice that we obtain the lowest SSB-LOSS.
-It is evident that increasing the modulation index $h$ increases the bandwidth BW occupancy.
+It is evident that increasing the modulation index $h$ increases the bandwidth $BW$ occupancy.
 It is especially visible for the frequency region between $0$ and $1/T_{\text{s}}$.
-On the other hand, the modulation index $h$ has the inverse effect on the SSB-LOSS, where for $h=0.5$ we obtain an SSB-LOSS of $2.06\%$, and by increasing the modulation index to $h=0.8$, the SSB-LOSS decreases to $1.63\%$, and then for $h=1.04$ it reached the lowest point with an SSB-LOSS of $0.366\%$.
+On the other hand, the modulation index $h$ has the inverse effect on the SSB-LOSS: for $h=0.5$ we obtain an SSB-LOSS of $2.06\%$, and for $h=0.8$, the SSB-LOSS decreases to $1.63\%$, and then for $h=1.04$ it reached the lowest value with an SSB-LOSS of $0.366\%$.
 However, for different parameters, e.g., 6SSB-FSK and pulse width $w=0.37$, increasing the modulation index will increase the SSB-LOSS.
-Therefore, it is not possible to deduce a general trend about the modulation index $h$ on the SSB-LOSS.
-Otherwise, it is always true that taking an integer modulation index $h$ will reduce the SSB-LOSS; this decrease is due to the spectral lines' appearance, which takes a part of the transmitted power.
-We can notice for $h=1.04$, the appearance of these spikes (spectral lines).
+Therefore, it is impossible to give a general trend about the modulation index $h$ on the SSB-LOSS.
+Otherwise, it is always true that taking an integer modulation index $h$ will reduce the SSB-LOSS; this decrease is due to the spectral lines', which take a part of the transmitted power.
 This observation is due to selecting a modulation index $h$ around an integer ($\approx 1$).
-Even if these spikes seem undesirable because a part of the transmitted power is wasted, they could be of great interest for synchronization purposes~\cite[Ch.\ 9, Sec.\ 1]{anderson2013digital}\cite{Xu2019}.
+Even if these spikes seem undesirable because a part of the transmitted power is wasted, they could be of great interest for synchronization purposes \ref{sec:advantage_synchro}~\cite[Ch.\ 9, Sec.\ 1]{anderson2013digital}\cite{Xu2019}.

-Table ~\ref{Tab:Compare} presents a performance comparison between 12SSB-FSK ($h=1.04$ and $w=0.8$), which is config.
-A$'$ from Table.~\ref{Tab:opt_999}; and 12SSB-FSK ($h=1$, $w=0.37$), which is the study case from the original proposal in~\cite{fares2018quantum,fares2017new}.
-Based on Table~\ref{Tab:Compare}, it is clear that config.
-A$'$ is outperforming that of the original proposal.
-More precisely, config.
-A$'$ offers a better spectrum occupancy, whereas maintaining a better energy consumption performance ($\approx 2.47$ dB ).
-Besides, we have a small improvement in SSB-LOSS performance using config.
-A$'$ (a decrease of around $0.1031\%$).
-Furthermore, the spikes are decreased compared to the configuration considered in the original proposal, because the modulation index $h$ is chosen to be $h=1.04$ (a slightly higher than an integer).